andreaslam/ZanLing-TrueZero/README.md

 - More UCI features and more complete support (showing best moves in each depth) for UCI

 ## Current todo and goals
-- Train V1 Evaluation Engine (with at least 3+ million games 🎮 analysed) (ETA - End 🔚 of May)
 - Have fully functional UCI compliance ✅ (ETA - End 🔚 of June/start of July)
 - Implement Move Ordering (ETA - mid-July)
 - Implement Transposition tables, killer🔪 moves (ETA - August)